 How to Prepare for a Divorce

 Divorce is difficult, but coping with this life-changing event can be made easier if you adequately prepare for it ahead of time.
 This means taking steps to protect both your emotional and financial interests.
-Consulting with a divorce lawyer from our Roseland, Bridgewater, or Bergen offices may help if your divorce is contentious or you and your spouse are unable to come to terms on asset distribution, custody, and other matters.
+Consulting with a divorce lawyer from our Roseland, Bridgewater, or Hackensack offices may help if your divorce is contentious or you and your spouse are unable to come to terms on asset distribution, custody, and other matters.
 Whatever route you choose to take, the below guidelines can help you prepare for your divorce.
 Though these recommendations are not all-encompassing and should not be taken as legal counsel, they may prove helpful to you and act as a map of sorts as you navigate the next few months of your life.
 If you would like to speak with a divorce lawyer, we invite you to contact the law firm of Snyder Sarno D'Aniello Maceri & da Costa LLC today.

 Gather Paperwork Related to Finances

 Having a thorough grasp of the household finances is extremely important in a divorce, as it provides you with leverage and allows you to make decisions based on actual information rather than assumption.
 Whether you are in charge of household finances or not, it is important that you get copies or originals of all recent financial documents pertaining to expenses, income, investments, taxes, and other finances.
 These may include: